hellowise/oracle-cypress/README.md

 - workspace: 'hellowise',
 - orderId: 10,
-- quantity: 30,
+- quantity: 65,
-- customer: 'Deli'
+- customer: 'Acme Store'

-Example: Will change order 10 to quantity 30 and customer Deli.
+Example: Will change order 10 to quantity 65 and customer Acme Store.
 You can overwrite env variables at execution time with the env param:

 ```